 Cherries range from a deep black/red to a golden yellow, and they are categorized as sweet or sour, even in western nutritional terms.
 Raw cherries provide dietary fiber, vitamin C, vitamin A and minerals.
 Don’t look to cherries if you are seeking proteins, fats and or complex carbohydrates.
 That’s not their job–cherries clear and cleanse.

-The healing energetics of cherries according to Chinese medicine
+The Energetics of cherries according to Asian medicine

 Cherries strongly increase Qi–Cherries enter the Spleen and help create strength, use for exhaustion and fatigue.
 Cherries don’t merely build Qi, they strongly circulate it, as well.
 If you have poor circulation or constantly feel chilled–add in cherries.